 The “terminated due to timeout” error typically implies that the submitted solution is not optimized enough and there are rooms for improvement in the candidate’s code.

-When multiple candidates submit a correct answer, the memory and time limit error comes handy in identifying the candidate with a more optimal solution.
+When multiple candidates submit a correct answer, the memory and time limit error comes in handy in identifying the candidate with a more optimal solution.

 Customer Use Case